-Competitive sports are offered for seventh and eighth grade students in basketball, football, volleyball, track and field, wrestling, and cross-country.
+Competitive sports are offered for seventh and eighth grade students in basketball, cross-country, football, track and field, volleyball, and wrestling.

 Insurance

 Seventh and eighth grade students who participate in intra and/or interscholastic sports are required to purchase school insurance.
 This coverage takes over after the family insurance.
 A catastrophic insurance policy is also provided.
 Insurance forms are available in the office of the school nurse.